aditecco/ditecco.me/__source/markdown/dtc-resume.md

 ## 03-05/2014 &mdash; Behance Portfolio Reviews
 #### Organizer

-I was the lead organizer of Behance Portfolio Reviews Verona 2014, for the first time ever in the city: [&rarr; Behance Portfolio Reviews Verona 2014](http://www.geekvillelearning.it/offerta-formativa/behance-portfolio-review-verona/)
+I was the lead organizer of [Behance Portfolio Reviews Verona 2014,](http://www.geekvillelearning.it/offerta-formativa/behance-portfolio-review-verona/) for the first time ever in the city.

 Behance Portfolio Review is a networking event aimed specifically at creatives, with the purpose of promoting the practice of design critique.